Sackville Tufton, 9th Earl of Thanet

 Sackville Tufton, 9th Earl of Thanet (30 June 1769 – 24 January 1825) succeeded to his title in April 1786, following the death of his father Sackville Tufton, 8th Earl of Thanet.
 Two of his younger brothers were John Tufton and Henry Tufton, 11th Earl of Thanet, both well-known amateur cricketers.

-Sackville Tufton was himself a keen cricketer who made five known appearances in first-class cricket matches between 1791 and 1794.
+Sackville Tufton was himself a keen cricketer who made five known appearances in important matches between 1791 and 1794.
 He was an early member of Marylebone Cricket Club (MCC) and was associated with Kent cricket.